 3.11.4 The purpose of this requirement is to create "implementation intentions" to support consumers in overcoming behavioural biases, including procrastination that can deter optimal financial engagement.
-The intention is that, through the receipt of the pre-renewal notification, the consumer will be prompted to plan ahead and prepare to switch before they receive their renewal notification with the proposed premium and policy information.
+The intention is that, through the

 - 3.11.5 The pre-renewal notification can be provided in a format as determined by the insurance undertaking or insurance intermediary, in line with the existing communication preferences of the consumer.
-It could be communicated to the policyholder via email, through an app or via post. - 3.11.6 It is important to inform consumers of the purpose of the pre-renewal notification and to guide customers to take the intended action.
-The box below provides sample wording that could be used, however it is for the individual undertakings to determine the most appropriate wording utilise in this notification.
+It could be communicated to the policyholder via email, through an app or by post. - 3.11.6 It is important to inform consumers of the purpose of the pre-renewal notification and to guide customers to take the intended action.
+The box below provides sample wording that could be used, however it is for the individual undertakings to determine the most appropriate wording to utilise in this notification.